HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 #### Run Multi-Server over Host NICs

-- Environment variable `HCCL_OVER_TCP=1` must be set to enable multi-server in HCCL using raw TCP sockets.
 - Environment variable `HCCL_OVER_OFI=1` must be set to enable multi-server in HCCL using Libfabric.

 ```bash